Imran-cse/University-File-Folder-System-Automation/README.md

 ### Overview
 * This is a web based project
 * This uses ASP.NET
-* This build to handle the official files of university
+* This is built to handle the official files of university
 * Here teachers and employees can mail files among them

 ### Prerequisite